-The following chart sets forth the business model economics for our Italian AWP machine operations:
+The following chart sets forth the business model economics for our Italian AWP machine operations.
+This example is based on our 2012 accounts and for illustrative purposes only:

 Amounts Wagered (100%) Amounts wagered represents the total amount of money wagered on AWP machines by gaming customers.
-Less Prize payout represents the percentage of amounts Prizes Payout (75.3%) wagered that must be paid to players of AWP machines over a cycle of a certain number of games, as specified in applicable regulations.
-Equals Net box represents amounts wagered less prize payouts.
-Net Box (Net Win) (24.7%) Less Site owner represents the percentage of amounts wagered Site Owner (5.7%) that is paid to the owner of the site in which the AWP machine is located.
-Equals Operator revenues represent the percentage of amounts Operator Revenues (19.0%) wagered that we retain as AWP machine operator, prior to payment of applicable gaming taxes and the interconnection fee.
+Less Prizes Payout (75.0%) Prize payout represents the percentage of amounts wagered that must be paid to players of AWP machines over a cycle of a certain number of games, as specified in applicable regulations.
+Equals Net Box (Net Win) (25.0%) Less Net box represents amounts wagered less prize payouts.
+Site Owner (5.5%) Site owner represents the percentage of amounts wagered that is paid to the owner of the site in which the AWP machine is located.
+Equals Operator Revenues (19.5%) Operator revenues represent the percentage of amounts wagered that we retain as AWP machine operator, prior to payment of applicable gaming taxes and the interconnection fee.
 We recognize this amount as operating revenue.
-Less Gaming taxes represents the amount paid to the state and Gaming Taxes (13.4%) is the sum of 12.6% of PREU payments and 0.8% of the canon.
-Less Interconnection fee represents the amount paid to the Interconnection Fee (0.3%) network by each of the machines connected to it.
-Equals Operator revenues after gaming taxes and Operator Revenues after Gaming Taxes and interconnection fee represents the percentage of amounts Interconnection Fee (5.3%) wagered that we retain as AWP operator.
+Less • Gaming Taxes (12.6%) Gaming taxes represents the amount paid to the state and is the sum of 11.8% of PREU payments and 0.8% of the canon.
+Less Interconnection Fee (1.9%) Interconnection fee represents the amount paid to the network by each of the machines connected to it.
+Equals · Operator Revenues after Gaming Taxes and Interconnection Fee (5.0%) Operator revenues after gaming taxes and interconnection fee represents the percentage of amounts wagered that we retain as AWP operator.

 The Italian regulator has approved certain changes in the regulation which affect gaming taxes.
-In the case of the AWPs, gaming taxes will decrease from 12.7% in 2011 to 11.8% in 2012 of amounts wagered and will increase again in 2013 to 12.7%.
-The minimum prize pay-out will decrease from 75% to 74% starting in 2013.
-The negative effects of an increase in gaming taxes in 2013 are expected to be mitigated by regulation expected to benefit the operators.
-The recent modifications have also affected the VLTs, as the gaming tax will increase from 2% in 2011, to 4% in 2012 and 4.5% of amounts wagered thereafter.
+In the case of the AWPs, gaming taxes increased from 11.8% of amounts wagered in 2012 to 12.7% in 2013.
+The minimum prize pay-out decreased from 75% to 74% in 2013.
+In addition gaming taxes for VLTs increased from 4% of amounts wagered in 2012 to 5.0% in 2013.